Mageas/single-gpu-passthrough/README.md

 ### Add

-You need to passthrough hardware to the guest
+You need to passthrough hardware to the guest.

 In the *PCI Host Device* you have to add all the components of the graphics card (NVIDIA or AMD).
 You can optionally add your audio, etc.